luiskendall/portfolio/README.md

 ## Work Experience
 _____________________________________________________________________
 <div style="display: flex; justify-content: space-between; align-items: center;">
-  <div><strong>Software Developer, University Internship</strong></div>
+  <div><strong>Software Developer</strong></div>
   <div><em>(Jan 2024 - May 2024)</em></div>
 </div>
 <div style="margin-left: 10px;"><em>Municipalidad de Alajuela, Alajuela</em></div>
 <br/>

-- **Process automation:** Developed solutions in Microsoft Excel using Visual Basic for Applications (VBA) to automate tasks and processes, such as filtering and sending over 4,000 emails in 3 minutes, increasing operational efficiency by 130%, optimizing time by 85%, and reducing manual errors by 90%.
+- **Process automation:** Developed solutions in Microsoft Excel using Visual Basic for Applications (VBA) to streamline repetitive and manual processes, achieving more than a 90% enhancement in operational efficiency and 98% reduction in time spent.
 - **Strategic Data Analytics:** Led the improvement of strategic decision-making accuracy by 70% by providing clear and actionable data visualizations through customized Power BI dashboards.
+- **Email Workflow Automation:** Created an Excel macro that automated the filtering and distribution of more than 4,000 emails in less than 3 minutes, reducing manual errors by 100% and saving the team over 12 hours per week.
 - **Cross-Functional Collaboration & Solution Design:**  Collaborated with multiple departments to identify needs and design tailored solutions, ensuring clear communication and alignment toward shared goals.
 <br/>
 <br/>